AverageHoarder/castpi2go/README.md

 4. under "Choose Device" select the model of Pi you are using
 5. under "Choose OS" select the OS version you want (I usually choose Raspberry Pi OS Lite (64bit))
 6. under "Choose Storage" make sure you select the correct microSD card (everything on it will be deleted!)
-7. Edit Settings → General: add OS customisation settings, I recommend filling out everything (hostname, username, password, wlan config, locale settings)
+7. Edit Settings → General: add OS customisation settings, I recommend filling out everything (hostname, username, password, wifi config, locale settings)
-8. Services: Enable SSH, I recommend using public-key authentification only and pasting the contents of the public key of your normal user (`cat ~/.ssh/id_ed25519.pub`)
+8. Services: Enable SSH, I recommend using public-key authentification only and pasting the contents of the public key of your normal user `cat ~/.ssh/id_ed25519.pub`
 9. save changes, apply the OS settings and confirm flashing the microSD card

 ### Giving your pi a static IP (optional but recommended)